puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 Syntax
 -----

-Relationships can be declared with the relationship metaparameters, chaining arrows, and the `require` function.
+Relationships can be declared with relationship metaparameters, chaining arrows, and the `require` function.

 ### Relationship Metaparameters